 Sometimes a short quote from a wise, experienced life coach like Martha Beck is more helpful than a list of tips for getting over a breakup.
 Here are six Martha Beck quotes to help you heal.

 Martha Beck is one of my favorite authors – and Finding Your Way in a Wild New World: Reclaim Your True Nature to Create the Life You Want is one of her best books (in my opinion).
 If you’re trying to get over a breakup and you want to move through the pain, you need to focus on living in a whole new way.

 “Your dreams are for your joy; even if they lie crushed on the ground, you need not make them responsible for misery,” writes Beck in Enjoyment is in The Waiting…Insight from Martha.
 “If you raise your eyes from the shards you’ll find more dreams all around, and many of them can come true.”

-“I just can’t move on and I am unable to get romantically involved with someone else.
+Here’s what other readers say about getting over a breakup – and how you may feel: “I just can’t move on and I am unable to get romantically involved with someone else.
 I am not interested in anything.
 I can’t study, work, or have fun with my friends.
 I have just lost interest in life itself.”

 “I obsess about my ex and I’m still hurting.
 I can’t move on.
 What is wrong with me?”

 “I have known this man for many years.
 All he does is lie to me and treat me like a booty call.
 But I love him so much.
 He is now seeing some new chick.
 My self-esteem is shot.
 I hate myself.
 What can I do to get us back together?”